-- I understand that I, or any of my agents, may not discuss this variance application with any member of the Zoning Board of Appeals until after the board renders a final written decision. - I certify that all of the information in this application, along with any attachments, are true and correct to the best of my knowledge and belief. - I understand that submission of this application authorizes city officials, Zoning Board of Appeals members, employees, and other designated agents to enter the property to conduct whatever site investigations are necessary to review this application.
+- I understand that I, or any of my agents, may not discuss this variance application with any member of the Town of Mukwonago Board of Appeals until after the board renders a final written decision. - I certify that all of the information in this application, along with any attachments, are true and correct to the best of my knowledge and belief. - I understand that I may be charged additional fees (above and beyond the initial application fee) consistent with sections 2-2 and 2-3 of the Town of Mukwonago municipal code. - I understand that submission of this application authorizes town officials, Board of Appeals members, employees, and other designated agents to enter the property to conduct whatever site investigations are necessary to review this application.
 This does not authorize any such individual to enter any building on the subject property, unless such inspection is specifically related to the review of this application and the property owner gives his or her permission to do so. - I understand that this application and any written materials relating to this application will become a permanent public record and that by submitting this application I acknowledge that I have no right to confidentiality.
-Any person has the right to obtain copies of such written materials or view it online. - I understand that the zoning administrator will review this application to determine if it contains all of the required information.
+Any person has the right to obtain copies of such written materials or view it online. - I understand that the Town Planner will review this application to determine if it contains all of the required information.
 If he or she determines that the application is incomplete, it will not be scheduled for review until it is deemed to be complete.